 Tupac and Tyson’s friendship dates back to 1991 and during their first encounter, Tyson had no idea who Tupac was — Tyson once said that Tupac “was incredible.
 You knew he was a special person when he’s in your presence.”

-Who is Tupac's daughter?
+Who inherited Tupac's money?

 Tupac’s birthday dates